soroushverdi/soroushverdi.github.io/_pages/about.md

 Working Papers:
 ------
-Verdi, S., Moeini-Jazani, M., & Schwarz, N. (2025). *The cost of transparency: How AI disclosure reduces climate risk perceptions and support for environmental charities* (Working paper, <span style="color:blue">in preparation for submission to the Journal of the Academy of Marketing Science</span>).
+**Verdi, S.**, Moeini-Jazani, M., & Schwarz, N. (2025). *The cost of transparency: How AI disclosure reduces climate risk perceptions and support for environmental charities* (Working paper, <span style="color:blue">in preparation for submission to the Journal of the Academy of Marketing Science</span>).

 Ongoning Projects: